sapo/Ink/README.md

 To get a specific release clone the repository and use, e.g. `git checkout 1.0.0`.

-## Getting started

-Let's get you started with Ink right away.
-Here's what you need to know and do:

-1. Download latest build.
-2. Open `my-page.html` if you want to serve Ink from your host or `my-cdn-page.html` if you want to serve Ink from our servers.
-3. Check the template we provide and remove whatever you don't feel necessary for your project.
-4. Make sure you have `ink.css`, `ink-ie.css` and `ink.js` included somewhere in the `<head>`.
-5. Add your own stylesheets and scripts to carry all your project-specific changes.
-6. Keep coming back to the documentation to help you along the way.
-7. That's it!
-You'll see how easy it is once you pick it up.

 ## JavaScript modules

 The Ink JavaScript modules used to be in a separate repository.
-Now they are in the `Inkjs` folder.
+Now they are in the `src/js` folder.
 Check out the `README.md` file inside with further information regarding those modules.

 ## Building from source